suwebdev/wats-lab-faq/create-gh-pages-branch-to-host-html-from-github.md

-**This is the answer to "How to create gh-pages branch for Github hosting?"**
+**This is the answer to "How to configure a repo for Github hosting?"**

 # Configure Repo for Github hosting